 - Burosumab (KRN23 or UX023) is an antibody targeting fibroblast growth factor 23, or FGF23, in development for the treatment of X-linked hypophosphatemia, or XLH, a rare genetic disease that impairs bone growth.
 We are developing burosumab pursuant to our collaboration with Kyowa Hakko Kirin Co., Ltd., or KHK.
 We announced positive 64-week data from a Phase 2 study in pediatric patients in April 2016, and we have an ongoing Phase 3 pediatric study with data expected in 2018.
 We also announced positive topline data from a Phase 3 study in adult XLH patients in April 2017.
-In January 2017, we and Kyowa Kirin International PLC, a wholly owned subsidiary of KHK, announced that we filed a Marketing Authorization Application, or MAA, for the conditional marketing authorization of burosumab for the treatment of XLH based on the Phase 2 data, and that the EMA validated the application.
-An opinion from the Committee for Medicinal Products for Human Use, or CHMP, is expected by the end of 2017.
-We plan to submit a biologics license application, or BLA, to the FDA for burosumab in the second half of 2017.
-Based on discussions with the FDA, our understanding is that the pediatric Phase 3 study is currently not expected to be required for a U.S. filing.
-We continue to discuss the details of the planned submission with the FDA. - Burosumab is also being developed for the treatment of tumor-induced osteomalacia, or TIO.
+We plan to submit a biologics license application, or BLA, for adult and pediatric patients, to the FDA for burosumab in August 2017.
+In July 2017, we announced that our partners, KHK/KKI, decided to separate the adult and pediatric indications.
+A filing for adults is planned after a decision is first reached on the pediatric indication.
+An opinion from the Committee for Medicinal Products for Human Use, or CHMP, on the pediatric indication is expected around the end of 2017. - Burosumab is also being developed for the treatment of tumor-induced osteomalacia, or TIO.
 TIO results from typically benign tumors that produce excess levels of FGF23, which can lead to severe hypophosphatemia, osteomalacia, fractures, fatigue, bone and muscle pain, and muscle weakness.
-We expect data from a Phase 2 study of burosumab in adult inoperable TIO patients in the second half of 2017. - Recombinant human beta-glucuronidase, or rhGUS or UX003, is an enzyme replacement therapy we are developing for the treatment of mucopolysaccharidosis 7, or MPS 7, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
+We expect data from a Phase 2 study of burosumab in adult inoperable TIO patients in the second half of 2017. - Vestronidase alpha, or recombinant human beta-glucuronidase, or rhGUS or UX003, is an enzyme replacement therapy we are developing for the treatment of mucopolysaccharidosis 7, or MPS 7, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
 We announced positive 24-week data from a pivotal Phase 3 study in July 2016.
-Based on the positive Phase 3 results announced in July 2016, we met with the FDA and the EMA and are on track for US and EU regulatory filings in the first half of 2017.
+In May 2017 we announced that the BLA and MAA for vestronidase alpha were accepted for review.
+The Prescription Drug User Fee Act (PDUFA) goal date for the BLA is November 16, 2017 and a CHMP opinion is expected in the first half of 2018.